dtx14189/ML-domain-adaptation/README.md

 # Domain Adaptation for Cell Type Classification in scRNA-seq Data

-This project explores a domain adaptation approach to classifying cell types in single-cell RNA-sequencing (scRNA-seq) datasets, particularly focusing on transferring knowledge from healthy cells (source domain) to diseased cells (target domain).
-The goal is to build robust classifiers that generalize well to the out-of-distribution (diseased) dataset without using its labels during training.
+This project explores domain adaptation for cell type classification in single-cell RNA sequencing (scRNA-seq) data.
+Each cell is represented by a high-dimensional feature vector, where the features correspond to gene expression levels across thousands of genes.
+The target variable is the cell type label (e.g., T cell, B cell, macrophage).

+The central challenge lies in training a model on labeled data from healthy individuals (source domain) and applying it to unlabeled data from diseased individuals (target domain), where the expression profiles may differ significantly due to disease-induced changes.
+Because labeled data from the diseased domain is unavailable during training, the model must learn domain-invariant representations — features that are informative of cell type but not specific to the domain — to generalize effectively to the target distribution.

+The project evaluates several strategies for achieving this, with a focus on entropy regularization, which encourages the model to make confident predictions on the target domain despite not having labels.

 ## Dataset